 This all depends on what your goals are.
 As a general rule of thumb, Mitsios says that you should steer clear of smoothies that contain excessive sugar due to frozen yogurt, sugary yogurt, or high-glycemic-index fruit (like mangoes, dates, and bananas).
 Smoothies with these bases cause sugar levels to spike, which can lead to a blood sugar spike and quickly becomes a recurring pattern, causing even more sugar cravings throughout the day.

 Maeng adds to this, noting that store-bought smoothies (and even made-to-order ones) can be too high in carbs or fat.
 "Sometimes it has added sugar which is totally not necessary," she adds.
-"In order for you to fuel yourself properly, balanced macronutrients is the key."
+"In order for you to fuel yourself properly, balanced macronutrients are the key."

 How Often Should You Add Smoothies to Your Diet?